 Sleep Problems and Insomnia

-Women who are pregnant often experience sleepless nights and daytime fatigue in their first and third trimesters.
+Pregnant women often experience sleepless nights and daytime fatigue.
 During the first trimester, frequent trips to the bathroom and morning sickness may disrupt sleep.
 Later in pregnancy, vivid dreams and physical discomfort may prevent deep sleep.
 After delivery, the new baby's care or a mother's postpartum depression may interrupt sleep.

 Fatigue during the first trimester of a pregnancy is likely due to changing levels of hormones, such as progesterone.
 Toward the end of pregnancy, some women find it difficult to sleep because they're uncomfortable due to the size of a growing abdomen.
 Some women are too excited, anxious, or worried about becoming mothers to sleep well.
 Sleep apnea (snoring), especially if it's severe and causes your blood oxygen level to drop during sleep, is a risk to the fetus.